Annual Grant Funds

 - Providing space for political education that builds the leadership and skills of members of an affected community, enabling them to analyze harmful systems, develop strategies for social change, and take collective action to create sustainable social change

-- Environmental Justice Fund — deadline has passed
+- Environmental Justice Fund — grants were made in 2021

 - Solidarity Fund for COVID-19 Organizing — grants were made in 2020 and 2021